open-contracting/software-development-handbook/docs/roadmap/index.rst

 Among other practices, we:

--  Sufficiently resource the maintenance of all software, to limit technical debt
+-  Sufficiently resource the maintenance of all software, to `manage technical debt <https://tashian.com/articles/managing-technical-debt/>`__
 -  Sufficiently resource the hosting of all services, to avoid service disruptions
 -  Review the :ref:`health of products and services<health>` in each roadmap and plan maintenance and improvements accordingly